edm00se/blog/_posts/2017-10-24-hacktober.md

 In case you haven't picked up on a theme, my love of vue has only grown over the last year.
 It's recently broken v2.5.0, had a full [road map published][vue-roadmap], and even done [an AMA on hashnode][vue-ama].
 It's a great project, is easily configured, reads well to a novice, has great documentation, is quite performant, and [projects are easily scaffolded][vue-cli] in a variety of flavors.

+[Update]
+[Egghead.io][egghead] just release a full course covering creation of a news app with vue, the vue-cli, and nuxt.
+It's listed as free and looks to be a good one, so [go check it out!][vue-nuxt-egghead]
+[/Update]

 #### Know of Any Good Open Source Projects?

 As it happens, if you're a reader here from the Domino/XPages community, you may be aware of a tool I launched at the beginning of the year; an [XPages][xpages] ODP compatible [Yeoman generator][yeo], [generator-xsp][gen-xsp].
 It's been [blogged about][gen-xsp-blog] and [screen cast on Notes in 9][gen-xsp-ni9]; so if you're curious to use, please do.
 More importantly, I'm seeking a combination of additional contributors or maintainers, so if you have thoughts, please [raise an issue][gen-xsp-iss] to suggest features, spot bugs, or [submit a PR][gen-xsp-pr].